Released: 16th November 1998

 When Ultra Naté, Jocelyn Enriquez and Amber came together to form Stars On 54, the result was one of the most mind-bogglingly brilliant cover versions of the ‘90s.

 If You Could Read My Mind started life as a tender mid-tempo from folk-rock legend Gordon Lightfoot.
 However, you’d be forgiven if the name doesn’t necessarily ring any bells since his commercial peak came in the 1970s and was predominantly localised to Canada and America.
-This song was a product of that era, becoming his biggest hit at that point.
+This song was a product of that era, becoming one of his biggest hits.
 It even managed to make its way over to the UK, where it peaked at #30 in 1971.
 Needless to say, when If You Could Read My Mind landed in the hands of Ultra Naté, Jocelyn Enriquez and Amber – who between have amassed more than 30 top ten hits on the US Dance chart – it didn’t sound quite the same anymore.
-Collectively known as Stars On 54, this supergroup of divas transformed the song into a thumping dance-pop song and one of the most joyously inspired – and proudly homosexual – cover versions of the ‘90s.
+Collectively known as Stars On 54, this supergroup of divas transformed the song into a thumping dance-pop song and one of the most joyously inspired – proudly homosexual – cover versions of the ‘90s.

 And what caused all of this to happen?
 A movie soundtrack, of course.
-If You Could Read My Mind was created for 54, which ostensibly the story of the iconic Studio 54 nightclub.
+If You Could Read My Mind was created for 54, which ostensibly told the story of the iconic Studio 54 nightclub.
 Directed by Mark Christopher, it promised a great deal, with a high-profile cast including Ryan Philippe, Mike Myers, Salma Hayek and Neve Campbell.
 However, the project found itself mired in controversy as Miramax scrapped the original edit and ordered a plethora of re-shoots.
 The studio was evidently surprised that a movie about Studio 54 – famed for a hedonistic image of sex, drugs and disco – would contain subject matter deemed too risqué for the mass-market.
 In all, 40 minutes of content was dropped from Mark Christopher’s version and patched together with 30 minutes of new footage that changed many aspects of the original plot and removed some altogether.
 But…it was all worth it, right?
 The end product was critically slated and bombed at the box office, so apparently not.

 Whether If You Could Read My Mind fit into the original vision for the movie is unclear, but it certainly seems to.
 There’s an old-school disco vibe running through the track, which is melded perfectly with more current (at the time) ‘90s production elements but never loses sight of the context behind its existence.
 The relative anonymity of Stars On 54 very much plays into this single’s favour; while Ultra Naté was enjoying some success at the time, none of the acts were big enough for their presence to serve as a distraction.
 The trio brings so much to the track, but perhaps most strikingly – and so often absent from many high-profile collaborations – is the fact that If You Could Read My Mind is fun.
 The sheer joy coursing through the song is positively life-affirming.
 One can only imagine what it might have sounded like had Ultra Naté, Jocelyn Enriquez and Amber been in the studio together (they recorded their parts individually).